Emory-HITI/Niffler/modules/png-extraction/README.md

-# The PNG Extractor
+# The Niffler PNG Extractor

 The PNG Extractor converts a set of DICOM images into png images, extract metadata in a privacy-preserving manner.

-## Configuring the PNG Extractor
+## Configuring Niffler PNG Extractor

-A few parameters should be set in the Python class:

-root = '/opt/localdrive/'     #the root directory for yor project

-dicomHome = root + 'dicom-files/' #the folder containing your dicom files

-Make sure to have empty extracted-images, failed-dicom/1, failed-dicom/2, failed-dicom/3 folders

-ready in the root folder.
+Find the config.json file in the folder and modify accordingly.

+config.json entries are to be set *for each* Niffler PNG extractions.

+* *DICOMHome*: The folder where you have your DICOM files whose metadata and binary imaging data (png) must be extracted.

+* *OutputDirectory*: The root folder where Niffler produces the output after running the PNG Extractor.

+* *PrintImages*: Do you want to print the images from these dicom files?
+Default is _true_.

+* *CommonHeadersOnly*: Do you want the resulting dataframe csv to contain only the common headers?
+See section 'find common fields'.
+Default is _false_.

+* *Depth*: How far in the folder hierarchy from the DICOMHome are the DICOM images.
+For example, a patient/study/series/instances.dcm indicates a depth of 3.

-## The output files
+## The output files and folders

-### PNG files

-The png destination denotes where the png outcomes are stored

-png_destination = root + 'extracted-images/' #where you want the extracted images to print

-### CSV file for Metadata
+In the OutputDirectory, there will be several sub folders and directories.

-The csv destination file stores all the metadata upon the png conversion in a csv format.
+* *metadata.csv*: The metadata from the DICOM images in a csv format.

-csvDestination = root + 'metadata.csv' #where you want the dataframe csv to print

-### Mappings CSV file

-The mappings csv file produces the original dicom file -> png location
+* *mapping.csv*: A csv file that maps the DICOM -> PNG file locations.

-mappings= root + 'mapping.csv'

-### Failed conversions

-A failed files folder stores the DICOM files that fail the PNG conversion in a separate folder.

-failed = root +'failed-dicom/'
+* *ImageExtractor.out*: The log file.

+* *extracted-images*: The folder that consists of extracted PNG images

+* *failed-dicom*: The folder that consists of the DICOM images that failed to produce the PNG images upon the execution of the Niffler PNG Extractor.